HydroModPy/HydroModPy/docs/source/architecture/storage-layout.rst

 - input fingerprints (relative path, SHA-256, size, fetch date).

-``hmp run --frozen`` refuses any source whose fingerprint changed since the lockfile was written.
+``hmp run --frozen`` refuses any source whose fingerprint changed since the lockfile was written; ``hmp run --no-lock`` skips the post-run write.
 When no input cache is available, a normal run may complete without a lockfile; that is a reproducibility warning, not a failed run.

 Direct DuckDB exceptions
 ------------------------